jg-digital-media/jgdm_snooker_scorer/readme.md

 + At the end of this iteration, I've got player 2 shooting for a red ball which increments the tally for player 2 red ball by 1 and makes the apply button for player 2 red ball visible.

 [Back to Top](#comments)

+#### v1.0.11

++ There's no way around it.
+Introducing the second player into the game introduces so many other pressure points.
+And every attempt I've made to do it so far as ... not so much been a failure... but has introduced numerous bugs.
+So now it's a case of committing to an action and working through those bugs.
+And I've since accepted that the code is more bloated than I would have liked.
+The code for player 1, working differently than player 2 because now there *are* 2 players there are more variables (or moving parts) to keep track of.